Now accepting applications!

 Each year, Ohio State creative writing faculty choose 30 students from the application pool to come live on campus and study writing with writers from around the country — including current graduate students in and alumni of the Department of English's MFA Program in Creative Writing.
 Student participants are selected based on the promise of their writing; we don’t ask for grades or letters of recommendation, just a statement of intent and writing samples.
 The program is entirely funded by a generous donor, and all participating students receive full scholarships.

-Participation in the workshop is limited to students of current sophomore and junior ranking (those who will be rising juniors and seniors in the summer of 2020).
-If you participated in last year’s YWW as a rising junior, you are welcome to apply again this year.
-Your application will be evaluated in exactly the same way as all others.
+Participation in the workshop is limited to students of current sophomore and junior ranking (those who will be rising juniors and seniors in the summer of 2022). all rising 11th and 12thgraders, and those who will graduate this spring*, are welcome to apply.

 Please be prepared to submit the following: